freezy/dmd-extensions/README.md

                            virtual ].
 Default: "auto", which outputs to all available devices.

+  -r, --resize             How the source image is resized.
+One of: [ stretch,
+                           fill, fit ].
+Default: "stretch".

   --no-virtual             Explicitly disables the virtual DMD when destination
                            is "auto".
 Default: false.